deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 “Good.
 Have some more.”

 Noodles happened.
 The next round was with garlic *and* beef, pretty much Preed’s finishing combo for gaoians.
-Daar temporarily released Gorku for Final Noodle so he could really appreciate the scents and flavors, and true to his word, succumbed to Nap after his tenth bowl.
+Daar temporarily released Gorku for Final Noodle so he could really appreciate the scents and flavors, and true to his word, succumbed to Nap after his tenth basin-like bowl.

 The rest of them, perhaps inspired by a spirit of wisdom, took the opportunity to nap themselves, which resulted in Daar pulling them all into a nice, comfortable pile right on the good rug.
 It was *impossible* not to fall asleep smashed up against and entirely enveloped by that much affection and warm fur and fierce, protective strength.
-Daar had Leemu wrapped up in his great arms, face pressed into the fluffy thickness of Daar’s vast chest, head resting on a bicep literally bigger than he was.
+Daar had Leemu wrapped up in his great arms, face pressed against the fluffy thickness of Daar’s vast chest, head resting on an unyielding bicep literally bigger than he was.
 Gorku was pinned flat in Daar’s apocalyptic legs, which he pulled up to fully wrap himself around both his snuggle-buddies.

 Preed, being an elderly human, was allowed the dignity of merely resting along Daar’s flank.